 Simulator runs devices from different platforms including iPhone, iPad, iWatch, and Apple TV.
 Interacting with Simulator differs from interacting with an actual device.
-This chapter covers the ways of interacting that are the common to all platforms.
-Other interactions, such as manipulating the user interface, differ between touch based devices and Apple TV and are covered in different chapters.
+This chapter covers ways of interacting that are common to all platforms.
+Other interactions, such as manipulating the user interface, differ between touch-based devices and Apple TV and are covered in different chapters.

 In this chapter you learn how to:

 Use the Mac keyboard for input in multiple languages